TheRenegadeCoder/sample-programs/README.md

 here are some helpful links:

 - [Wiki][5]: a set of dynamic tables that track every language and snippet in the repo
+- [Projects][20]: a list of projects currently accepting code snippets
 - [Discord][15]: an invite to our community discord
 - [Code of Conduct][8]: a copy of the Contributor Convenant
 - [License][9]: a copy of the MIT license document